mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 ### Windows
-The recommended way to install the required components on Windows is to install the Chocolatey package manager. once installed run from an administrator powershell console
+The recommended way to install the required components on Windows is to install the Chocolatey package manager.
+Once it's installed, run the following commands in the PowerShell console as `administrator`.
 ```
 choco install nvm
 ```